Travel and tourism will be changed forever. We asked seven leading thinkers for their predictions.

 - Travel restrictions 3

-Indonesia’s relatively weak score is due to a relatively small financial stimulus.
-The government's offering of income support is unlikely to help the nearly 60 percent of Indonesians who work in the informal sector.
+Indonesia’s very weak score is due to a small financial stimulus.
+Despite the government offering some income support, this is unlikely to help the nearly 60 percent of Indonesians who work in the informal sector.

 - Financial stimulus as share of GDP 4.4%